jhackett1/utopia/content/speakers/tom-taylor.markdown

 ---
 title: Tom Taylor
 role: >-
-  Tom is one of our SCS sponsors and a Director and CFO at BEIS.
+  Director of Finance and Portfolio at the Department for Business, Energy and Industrial Strategy, and a senior civil service sponsor of the event.
 As a former Fast Streamer himself, he is passionate about helping us to navigate our journey through the scheme and beyond.
 image: /uploads/tom-taylor.jpg
 order: 2
 ---